January 30th, 2006

 And another thing

 Another way to assess performance is to identify goals at the beginning of a review period, and track progress towards those goals.
-These high level abstractions are easy to align with company objectives, and can be easy to measure (did we sell an extra million dollars in services to your account this quarter?).
+These high level abstractions are easy to align with company objectives, and can be easy to measure (did you sell an extra million dollars in services to your account this quarter?).
 This approach can be very effective when evaluating adaptive high-performing employees with the latitude to operate in a loose organizational structure to “do whatever it takes” to get the job done.
 This can be done in conjunction with the other qualitative assessments outlined above.

-Our suggestion - align bonuses with goal-based measurement of final results (not interim steps), and manage salary via qualitative assessments.
+Align bonuses with goal-based measurement of final results (not interim steps), and manage salary via qualitative assessments.
 Note that this approach is only effective when reviewing empowered, typically professional, employees.

 *heads, tails, and the edge make up the three sides of a coin

-One Response to “Five Measures of Product Manager Performance”
+2 thoughts on “Five Measures of Product Manager Performance”